Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Conclusion

 \section{Conclusion}

-Many \jnb{}s encountered in the wild are undocumented, making program comprehension and navigation difficult.
-To this end, \toolname utilizes precise static analysis to automatically annotate \jnb{}s with structural headers based on a taxonomy of machine learning operations. \toolname achieved high precision and recall on both of our micro and real-world benchmarks.
-We further showed that \toolname can annotate headers with adequate precision and high recall when evaluated against ground truth manually curated by experts.
-Finally, we conducted a user-study to demonstrate that data scientists found \toolname to be helpful in improving program comprehension and navigation.
+In numerous instances, \jnb{}s found in practical settings lack documentation, leading to challenges in understanding and navigating them.
+Addressing this, \toolname employs accurate static analysis to automatically annotate \jnb{}s with structural headers.
+These headers are derived from a categorization of machine learning operations.
+Notably, \toolname displayed high precision and recall when tested against both micro and real-world benchmarks.
+Our evaluations against expert-curated ground truth further confirmed \toolname's capability to annotate headers with adequate precision and high recall.
+Furthermore, when assessing the type inference capabilities of various static analysis tools using the \typeevalpy framework, \toolname consistently surpassed its counterparts.
+To understand \toolname's real-world impact, we conducted a user study.
+The results indicated that ML practitioners perceive \toolname as a valuable tool for enhancing both program understanding and navigation.